TeamAtlasDev/horizon-website/blog/2025-01-04-horizon-first-anniversary.md

 - Alexander; He’s been here since the beginning as a server administrator and a great friend.
 - Comfy; An friend who created Horizon's branding.
 Yes, you heard right, it’s not from Google, LOL.
 - Michael & JohnPapath; Friends, contributors and testers who gave me amazing feedback and reviews, which I truly appreciated.
-- The Space Devs (thespacedevs.com); This non-organizational team has been essential to Horizon's success.
+- The Space Devs (thespacedevs.com); This non-profit organization team has been essential to Horizon's success.
 Without them, 60% of the bot's features wouldn’t exist, and possibly the bot itself.
 They’ve done an amazing job, and I’m really thankful for their help.
 Horizon uses 5 different APIs, but Space Devs is definitely the most important.

 And of course, thank you to all the users who continue to use and support Horizon.
 Because let’s face it.. space is cool with the right tools, isn’t it?